 p_tcb is a pointer to the task's OS_TCB to clear the signal counter.
-A NULL pointer indicates that the user wants to clear the caller's signal counter.

-cnt the desired value for the task semaphore counter.

-p_err is a pointer to a variable that will contain an error code returned by this counter was cleared.

-OS_ERR_NONE if the call was successful and the signal

-OS ERR SET ISR if calling this function from an ISR
+A NULL pointer indicates that the user wants to clear the caller's signal counter. cnt the desired value for the task semaphore counter. p_err is a pointer to a variable that will contain an error code returned by this function.
+OS_ERR_NONE if the call was successful and the signal counter was cleared.
+OS_ERR_SET_ISR if calling this function from an ISR void OSTaskStatHook (void);